FAIL (the browser should render some flash content, not this).

 To order Nell Gwyn

 Charles Beauclerk, a first class honors graduate of Oxford University, lectures and writes on 16th and 17th century history.
 He founded the De Vere Society in 1986 to foster debate and research on the Shakespeare authorship question, and was president of the American-based Shakespeare Oxford Society from 1995-97.
 He has spoken before some 250 audiences in the U.S. and Canada, including the Smithsonian Institution and the Folger Shakespeare Library.
 His first book Nell Gwyn: A Biography was published by Macmillan in 2005.
-His next book, "Shakespeare’s Identity Crisis", will be published by Grove Atlantic.
+His next book, "Shakespeare’s Lost Kingdom", will be published by Grove Atlantic in April 2010.

 Extended Bio